johbrust/simulink_gym/Readme.md

 Currently, the usage of this package inside [Poetry](https://python-poetry.org/) or similarly elaborate environment management tools (e.g., [PDM](https://pdm.fming.dev/)) will break due to the dependency on the [MATLAB Engine for Python](#matlab-engine-for-python), which does not conform, i.a., to the versioning defined by PEP 440 as required by Poetry and PDM.
 This is no issue when using a simpler environment management tool (e.g., `virtualenv`).

-The package also provides an [example implementation of the cart pole environment in Simulink](./examples/envs/cartpole_simulink/cartpole_simulink.md) (including example training scripts for DQN and PPO agents).
-Use `pip install .[examples]` to install the examples as an extra.
+The package also provides [example implementations using the Simulink wrapper](./examples/Readme.md) (including example training scripts for DQN and PPO agents for the [cart pole implementation in Simulink](./examples/envs/cartpole_simulink/Readme.md)).
+Use `pip install .[examples]` to install the extra packages required by the examples.
 If you are using [Weights & Biases](https://wandb.ai) for experiment tracking, you can install the `wandb` extra.

 This package is using the [Black code formatter](https://black.readthedocs.io/en/stable/) and [Ruff linter](https://github.com/charliermarsh/ruff) for development.
 Therefore, the `dev` extra is defining these as dependencies.